 Where does the name of your winery, Gorgo, come from?

-My parents chose to give the name Gorgo to our company, rather than using their surname or a fancy name, for the love they had for this place.
+My parents chose to give the name Gorgo to our company, rather than using their surname or a fancy name, for their love for this place.
 Gorgo is a geographical name that indicates the land where our property sits.
-It is the name of the road that leads to us and in English it means the whirlpool.
-This was a lucky name because it indicates that in the past water was found here, a very precious element for the crops that flourished generously.
+It is the name of the road that leads to us, and in English it means the whirlpool.
+This was a lucky name because it indicates that water was found here in the past, a very precious element for the crops that flourished generously.

 You were working as a lawyer in Bologna for years.
 Why did you return home to work at the family winery?